cookinrelaxin/woody/regular_description_specification.md

 by surrounding them with '.
 Hence, if α and β are strings, then 'α''β' has an identical meaning to 'αβ'.

+TODO: What about in sets?

 `character` is undefined above, but it may be any unicode character.
 Any occurennce of the character ' in a string must be escaped with a backslash.
+Any occurennce in a range must be escaped with a backslash?

 The point of escaping literal characters is to make it possible to read indentifiers embedded within regular expressions.